 The position is part time, including Fridays and Saturday mornings.
 Competitive salary.

 How to Apply

-To apply for any of the jobs listed above, please send a cover letter and resume to:
+To apply for any of the jobs listed above, please email an application (found below), cover letter and resume to our HR Director.

 Families First staff are very dedicated, compassionate and non-judgmental, and are a fun group of people.
 I love the variety of things I get to do in my job.
 And it’s wonderful to be able to offer things that are really needed, good and necessary services offered to people for the betterment of the whole community.